anttisalonen/progbook/rst/ajax.rst

 AJAX stands for Asynchronous Javascript and XmlHttpRequest which is quite a mouthful.
 Before we go through what it is, let's explain why we need it.

-Remember that what we wanted to do was have a high score list for our guessing game.
-We have the following constraints:

-* The client (browser) displays HTML and executes JavaScript
-* The server has direct access to the database while the client does not

-These constraints imply the following:

-* Once the user has guessed the correct number, as we want to store this in the database, the client will need to send this information to the server
-* In order to update the high score table on the page, the server will need to send the information about the high score list to the client
-* The above should happen without having to refresh or reload the page

-From a high level software architecture point of view, then, this is how the flow is expected to work:
+From a high level software architecture point of view, this is how the flow is expected to work:

 1. User opens the relevant URL in his or her browser and has some means to enter his or her name on the page
 2. Our web server serves the HTML and Javascript that is our guessing game